justpy-org/justpy/docs/charts_tutorial/updating_charts.md

 # Updating Charts

 In some applications, we would like charts to update as the underlying data changes.
-The following program updates the two series on the chart every second and then updates all the browser tabs the page is open in.
-The program is very similar to the [clock](tutorial/pushing_data?id=clock) example in the general tutorial.
+The following program updates the two series on a chart every second and then updates all the browser tabs the page is open in.
+The program is similar to the [clock](tutorial/pushing_data?id=clock) example in the general tutorial.

 ```python
 import justpy as jp